 Program the device as a zone in Zone Information during panel programming.
 At the Serial Number: prompt, enter the eight-digit serial number.
+Set supervision time to 3.
 Continue to program the zone as directed in the panel programming guide.